-Problem solving is hard for preschool students (all students really, most adults even)!
-So to support my little friends I teach them problem solving strategies they can use to solve problems.
+Problem solving is hard for preschool students (all students really and many adults too)!
+To support my little friends, I teach them problem solving strategies they can use when they encounter a problems.

 I introduce the problem solving techniques a few at a time during a class meeting.
 I introduce three techniques each week.
 Each year I pick nine to twelve techniques to use based on what my students need that year.
-I explain the technique in concrete terms to the students so they will understand what the technique is, what it can look and sound like.
+I explain the technique in concrete terms to the students so they will understand what the technique is and what it can look/ sound like.

 Singing with puppets is a fun and active way to practice the problem solving techniques.
 Preschoolers LOVE puppets!
-It also allows students to be someone else and some students will be more verbal if they can pretend to be someone else.
+This technique also allows students to role play.
+Some students will be more verbal if they can pretend to be someone else.
 At the end of each verse, students act out the problem solving technique with a buddy using the puppets!

-Children’s Books!
 These are some of my FAVORITE children’s books to teach all about problem solving.
-As we read the book we talk about how the character is or isn’t solving the problem, how it makes the and others feel, any natural consequences that could occur, and which one of our problem solving strategies the character could use to solve the problem.
+As we read the book we talk about how the character is or isn’t solving the problem, how it makes the character and others feel, any natural consequences that could occur and which one of our problem solving strategies the character could use to solve the problem.

 Do you want to use them in your classroom?
 You can!
 I did the work for you.
 Grab them from my TPT store HERE.